germanysources/FOSSwareSearch/README.md

 * experimental
 * feature not fully implemented
 ## Idea ##
-This project should search through open source software repositories and projects.
+This application should help us to find open source projects and software repositories.
 It should use the search api of the hosting provider, if such a api exists.
 It should handle different hosting providers.
+The search scope are projects, not issues or questions.

 The search results are put into a inmemory database and the user can filter or sort them with sql queries.
+The inmemory has a big advantage.
+When a query doesn't return exactly what we needed, we can apply a granular filter with a sql query and we don't have to build a complex ui.

 ## Definitions ##
 * The service www.github.com is called just github.